w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 >
 > The maximum number of strikes you can have is 10 in Kusama.

-These slashed funds (It is set as `2` KSM currently) will be given to a random member who voted the same as the selected vote as a reward for participating in the vote.
-It is also required to lock-up for some period of time before the member can get it.
+The slashed funds (2 KSM currently) will be given to a random member who voted the same as the selected vote as a reward for participating in the vote.
+The reward is escrowed for some period of time - see below.

 #### Lock-up Time